-- Judicial determinations regarding "reasonable efforts" and "contrary to the welfare" - Voluntary placement agreements - Responsibility for placement and care vested with the Title IV-E agency - Based on the family circumstances in the removal month, the child would be eligible for Aid to Families with Dependent Children (AFDC) based on the state plan in effect July 16, 1996 - Child's placement in a licensed foster family home or child care institution - Safety requirements are met by the child's foster care provider
+- Judicial determinations regarding "reasonable efforts" and "contrary to the welfare." - Voluntary placement agreement.

+- Responsibility for placement and care vested with the Title IV-E agency. - Based on the family circumstances in the removal month, the child would be eligible for Aid to Families with Dependent Children (AFDC) based on the state plan in effect July 16, 1996. - Child's placement in a licensed foster family home or childcare institution. - Safety requirements are met by the child's foster care provider.